DataTalksClub/machine-learning-zoomcamp/cohorts/2026/homework/02-regression/homework.md

 Options:

-- 0.15
+- 0.236
-- 0.515
+- 2.236
-- 5.15
+- 22.10
-- 51.5
+- 221.0

 ## Submit the results

 * Submit your results here: https://courses.datatalks.club/ml-zoomcamp-2026/homework/hw02
-* If your answer doesn't match options exactly, select the closest one.
-If the answer is exactly in between two options, select the higher value.
+* The numerical options are calculated from the pinned 2026 release.
+Use the value that matches your calculation; do not choose a merely close value.